Exploring the gendered rules shaping agricultural innovation

 How do gender norms, agency and agricultural innovation interlink?
 How can we research this question comparatively to better understand patterns without overlooking the specificities of different contexts and the people who occupy them?
 These questions set the stage for the new special issue in the Journal of Gender, Agriculture and Food Security (Agri-Gender) on the GENNOVATE research initiative.

 Ahead of the International Day of Rural Women (October 15), researchers from across CGIAR drew on the voices of over 7,000 rural women and men across diverse regional contexts to demonstrate why understanding and addressing gender norms is critical for achieving sustainable and equitable development.

 Gender norms comprise the social rules that differentiate what a society considers a man and a woman should be in their lives.
-The papers published in the GENNOVATE special issue provide new empirical and methodological contributions to the literature on gender, agricultural innovation and rural transformation surrounding gender norms.
+The papers published in the GENNOVATE special issue provide new empirical and methodological contributions to the literature on gender, agricultural innovation and rural transformation.
 The testimonies gathered across 137 communities in 26 countries illuminate how agricultural innovation processes are regularly constrained by gender norms.
-These norms prescribe women’s deference to men’s authority and in turn assign women with heavy household and care work burdens, which limit their access to resources, physical mobility and social interactions.
+These norms prescribe women’s deference to men’s authority and in turn assign women with heavy household and care work burdens.
+They also limit their access to resources, physical mobility and social interactions.

 Challenging the norms